 Suspensions and exclusions: notifying parents, governors and others

 Following a permanent exclusion or suspension (fixed-term exclusion), understand who you need to tell and when.
-Download our template letters to get the necessary information to parents ASAP.
+Download our template letters to get the necessary information to parents and carers ASAP.

 Contents